 The second item to discuss regarding kids' safety is how children actually use a fire escape if they are above the first level of a home or apartment.
 Children should practice unlatching and opening windows or doors nearby.
 They need to understand how to physically climb down the house or building.
 Every bedroom higher than the primary level should have a fire ladder.
 All family members should know where to find the ladders, how to set them up, and how to use them.
 This process can include pushing or kicking a screen to remove it.

 3. Explain the Need To Attract Attention

 In a truly desperate situation, family members should all understand it’s okay to break a window to get attention from firefighters below.
 If children have trouble opening a window, teach them how to break the glass in an emergency.

-When it comes to fires and kids safety, drills and discussions are crucial.
+When it comes to fires and kids' safety, drills and discussions are crucial.
 As children grow and mature, their understanding will expand and actions and responses will vary in any emergency situation.
-Hence, it’s also important to regularly review and revise your plans for what to do in case of a fire and the necessary work afterwards.
+Hence, it’s also important to regularly review and revise your plans for what to do in case of a fire and the necessary work afterward.